<Updated 20 January 2022>

 We need everyone to help us minimise the spread of COVID-19 within and around our schools by understanding the expectations we have.

-- Go to school if it is open, you have no COVID-19 symptoms and have not been in contact with a confirmed case.
+- Go to school if it is open, you have no COVID-19 symptoms and have not had a positive test.

 - Wash hands often and thoroughly throughout the day.